A Pediatrician Reports Back From A Visit To A Children's Shelter Near The Border

 Nearly 2,000 immigrant children were separated from their parents after crossing the U.S.-Mexico border unlawfully this spring, according to the Department of Homeland Security.
 Many pediatricians have expressed concerns about the effects this traumatic event could have on those children.

 Dr. Colleen Kraft, president of the American Academy of Pediatrics, visited a shelter in Texas' Rio Grande Valley where some of these children are held.
-She spoke with NPR's Audie Cornish about that visit on Monday.
+She spoke with All Things Considered's Audie Cornish about that visit on Monday.
 She said she's concerned that the stress the children are going through will have long-term health effects.

 Stress triggers the release of fight-or-flight hormones, including epinephrine, cortisol and norepinephrine.
 When children are separated from their parents those hormones are increased and remain in the system, putting the child on high alert, Kraft said.